It’s not where you start, but where you end up.

 - The registrar evaluates each transcript on an individual basis.

 - Prospective students will receive a “Transfer Credit Evaluation.”
 Transfer students must submit an academic catalog or copies of the course descriptions from all colleges attended.
+We will provide prospective transfer and Horizon students with a Transcript Credit Evaluation if they have also submitted an application for admission with their college transcript(s).

 - If you are currently pursuing an associate’s degree at one of Virginia’s community colleges, you may want to review the Community College Transfer Module below.